-It is a condition of every Permit that the service must comply with the Data Protection (Jersey) Law 2005 and anti-money laundering and counter terrorism legislation.
-If a Permit holder suspects that money laundering, drug trafficking, or terrorist financing, is being facilitated by remote gambling from the premises they must, in the first instance, report any suspicions to the Police.
-The Police may elect to share this information with the Commission.
-The Permit holder will be subject to tipping off provisions and must only deal with the Police on any matter falling under anti-money laundering and counter terrorism legislation.
+Condition: Every permit holder must comply with the Data Protection (Jersey) Law 2005 and anti-money laundering and counter terrorism legislation.
+If a permit holder suspects that money laundering, drug trafficking, or terrorist financing, is being facilitated by remote gambling clients they must report any suspicions to the Police.

-Supervisory & Enforcement Conditions Specialist Roles
+Supervisory & Enforcement Conditions

+Specialist Roles

-It is a condition of every Permit that the promoter must not allow an individual to perform a function, engage in employment or hold a position, if the holder knows or can reasonably be expected to know that such performance, engagement or holding is in contravention of a direction referenced under Article 35(2)(c).
+It is a condition of every Permit that the holder must not allow an individual to perform a function, engage in employment or hold a position, if the holder knows or can reasonably be expected to know that such performance, engagement or holding is in contravention of a direction referenced under Article 35(2)(c).